-The $1.5 billion EA-18G Growler purchase includes the aircraft, required mission and support systems, training, and ongoing support to effectively develop and operate a Growler capability.
+The EA-18G Growler purchase includes the aircraft, required mission and support systems, training, and ongoing support to effectively develop and operate a Growler capability.
 Defence plans to achieve Initial Operational Capability (IOC) in 2018.

 Communication Countermeasures Set (CCS)